ouspg/CloudAndNetworkSecurity/2. Network Security 2/README.md

 In this task, students will launch a DDoS attack on the server hosted in DMZ from outside (WAN). with the knowledge and skills necessary to defend against these disruptive assaults in real-world scenarios.

-### **A) Initialize your network setup and access the web-GUI.
-Install snort**
+### **A) Access web-GUI and install snort**

 Using terraform, spawn your virtual network, access virtual machines and open the web-GUI through LAN network (kali linux).
+Using package manager provided by pfsense, install snort

+### B) Launch DDoS attack and monitor traffic

 ```
 # Useful commands